NYPL/discovery-sandbox/README.md

 ## Business Continuity

-There are variables available in .env to configure the requestable locations.
+There are variables available in the `.env` dilw to configure the requestable locations.

-`CLOSED_LOCATIONS` is a semicolon-delimited list of strings.
+- `CLOSED_LOCATIONS` is a semicolon-delimited list of strings.
 Include quotes around the string.
 All locations beginning with any string in this list will be removed from the list of request options. `.env-sample` contains an example of this.

-Currently used physical locations: Schwarzman;Science;Library for the Performing Arts;Schomburg
+  Currently used physical locations: `Schwarzman;Science;Library for the Performing Arts;Schomburg`.

   To close all locations, add `all`.
-This will also remove EDD as a request option, and the 'Request' buttons, and also disable the hold request/edd forms.
+This will also remove EDD as a request option, the 'Request' buttons, and also disable the hold request/edd forms.
 If `all` is not present, EDD and 'Request' buttons will still be available.

-`OPEN_LOCATIONS` is a comma-delimited list of strings.
+- `OPEN_LOCATIONS` is a comma-delimited list of strings.
 If set to anything other than an empty string, only locations matching one of these strings will be displayed.

-`HOLD_REQUEST_NOTIFICATION`: This can be any string, not including html, which will be added as a notification to the HoldRequest landing page, and the EDD page.
+- `HOLD_REQUEST_NOTIFICATION`: This can be any string, not including html, which will be added as a notification to the `HoldRequest` landing page, and the EDD page.

-`SEARCH_RESULTS_NOTIFICATION`: Same as above, but will be added on the SearchResults page
+- `SEARCH_RESULTS_NOTIFICATION`: Same as above, but will be added on the `SearchResults` page